feedbase/feedbase/README.md

 * buy data feed updates from an ecosystem of data sources and aggregators

 The idea is to factor the oracle problem into modular sub-problems which can be composed and evolved in the market.
-Feedbase just provides a common data and payment routing object which can be manipulated by arbitrary contract code.
+Feedbase just provides a common data layer which can be manipulated by arbitrary contract code, similar to the way [dmap](https://github.com/dapphub/dmap) provides a base contract for arbitrary namespace logic.

 You can deploy your own oracle system or create a new aggregator from existing oracle systems.